-- 4.2.1 Details of an outbreak or SI must be communicated to the UKHSA and the Wolverhampton Clinical Commissioning Group (CCG) on the same day (Monday-Friday) or the next working day. - 4.2.2 Areas affected by outbreaks must be communicated with at least daily by a member of the Infection Prevention Team or a Consultant Medical Microbiologist, and the Outbreak Action Plan must be updated with the individual with responsibility for that area at the time. - 4.2.3 During outbreaks, daily communication with the Capacity Management Team, on-call Manager and on-call Director must take place. - 4.2.4 A press statement will be drafted at the onset of each outbreak/SI and its release co-ordinated by the Chair of the Outbreak Committee. - 4.2.5 Communication of outbreak progress must be reported internally and to Public Health Wolverhampton and other healthcare organisations directly involved at least daily. - 4.2.6 A summary of the outbreak must be placed on the Trust internet site for information to the general public and be updated at least weekly. - 4.2.7 Written and verbal information must be available for visitors to the area affected.

-- 4.2.8 Requests for information from other parties (e.g. the Media) must be directed to the on-call Executive Director. - 4.2.9 A Board report will be produced at the conclusion of outbreaks SI's. - An SI must be reported to the CCG via the Governance Department and PHE at the onset of outbreaks affecting whole wards or multiple in-patient areas using the procedure in Attachment 5.
+- 4.2.1 Details of an outbreak or severe/significant incident will be communicated to UKHSA, NHSE, West Midlands HPT, BCICB if applicable depending on the organism detected by the Infection Prevention Team at the earliest opportunity. - 4.2.2 Areas affected by outbreaks must be communicated with at least daily by a member of the Infection Prevention Team or a Consultant Medical Microbiologist, and the Outbreak Action Plan must be updated with the individual with responsibility for that area at the time. - 4.2.3 During outbreaks, daily communication with the Capacity Management Team, on-call Manager and on-call Director must take place. - 4.2.4 A press statement will be drafted at the onset of each outbreak or severe/significant incident and its release co-ordinated by the Chair of the Outbreak Committee. - 4.2.5 Communication of outbreak progress must be reported internally and other healthcare organisations directly involved at least daily. - 4.2.6 Written and verbal information must be available for visitors to the area affected. - 4.2.7 Requests for information from other parties (e.g. the Media) must be directed to the on-call Executive Director. - 4.2.8 A Board report will be produced at the conclusion of outbreaks.